crytic/medusa/README.md

 Currently, the following flags can be used with the `medusa fuzz` command to update the configuration.
 - `medusa fuzz --config myConfig.json`: Will use the configuration in `myConfig.json` as the project configuration.
 If `--config` is not set, `medusa` will look for a `medusa.json` file in the current working directory.
-- `medusa fuzz --workers 20`: Will set the number of `workers` to 20
+- `medusa fuzz --workers 20`: Will set the number of `workers` to 20 threads
-- `medusa fuzz --timeout 1000`: Will set the `timeout` to 1000
+- `medusa fuzz --timeout 1000`: Will set the `timeout` to 1000 seconds
-- `medusa fuzz --test-limit 50000`: Will set the `testLimit` to 50000
+- `medusa fuzz --test-limit 50000`: Will set the `testLimit` to 50000 function calls
-- `medusa fuzz --seq-len 50`: Will set the `maxTxSequenceLength` to 50
+- `medusa fuzz --seq-len 50`: Will set the `maxTxSequenceLength` to 50 transactions
 - `medusa fuzz --deployment-order "FirstContract,SecondContract"`: Will set the deployment order to `[FirstContract, SecondContract]`
 - `medusa fuzz --corpus-dir myCorpus`: Will set the corpus directory _path_ to `myCorpus`
 - `medusa fuzz --senders "0x10000,0x20000,0x30000"`: Will set the `senderAdddresses` to `[0x10000, 0x20000, 0x30000]`